wp-plugins/add-to-any-subscribe/README.txt

 == Frequently Asked Questions ==

-= How often is the list of services updated? =
+= Where are the options, and how can I customize the subscription plugin? =

-Constantly... and it's done automatically without having to upgrade.
+Go to `Settings` > `Subscribe Buttons`, and `Appearance` > `Widgets` for configuring AddToAny Subscribe widgets.

-= Where can I choose which button to display and other options? =
+= How can I get subscription analytics? =

-Go to `Settings` > `Subscribe Buttons`.
+<a href="https://www.feedblitz.com/">FeedBlitz</a> and Google's FeedBurner offer subscription analytics.
+See <a href="http://codex.wordpress.org/Using_FeedBurner">Using FeedBurner</a> for implementing Google's FeedBurner.

 = Why isn't the drop-down menu appearing for the button? =